 Banians acted as intermediaries for European merchants in Bengal.
-They were highly influential in the 18th century but viewed as of waning importance thereafter.
-This article re-examines their role in the 19th century, and argues that these relationships persisted but evolved.
-It shows that the banians remained a nexus between the local and global economies, facilitating a bi-directional transfer of knowledge.
-This led to the development of innovative Indian business forms in response to changes in the Bengal economy, and the emergence of a diverse ecology of organizational forms and ownership in Bengal at the end of the 19th century.
+They were highly influential in the eighteenth century but their importance waned thereafter.
+This article reexamines their role in the nineteenth century and argues that their importance persisted but evolved in response to changes in the Bengal economy and issues of contracting and governance.
+It shows that the banians remained a nexus between the local and global economies, facilitating a bidirectional transfer of knowledge.
+They enabled the development of innovative Indian business forms and contributed to the emergence of a diverse ecology of organizational forms and ownership in Bengal at the end of the nineteenth century.

 Bibliographical notePublisher Copyright:

 Copyright © The President and Fellows of Harvard College 2021.